All About Housing

-For students starting in the FALL semester please complete the required housing application found on the online Student Housing System (see the checklist).
+For students starting in the FALL semester please complete the required housing application found on the online Student Life portal located on the top toolbar of your myRedlands page (see the checklist).
 Remember, most rooms are double and triple occupancy, but there are a limited number of singles (cost more!), and quads.
 We cannot guarantee you will receive the room size of your choice, so please keep an open mind.
 Many students who request doubles or quads will be assigned to triple rooms based on availability of space.
 Be sure to pay special attention to your hall choices, as some First Year Seminars have mandated living in a particular residence hall.
 You can anticipate receiving confirmation of your housing assignment via your personal e-mail in early July, which will include information about your room, roommate(s), and residence hall location.

 For students starting in the SPRING semester, your hall assignment will be confirmed by personal e-mail no later than the end of December.
-Regardless of whether you are living on or off campus, all new Spring students are required to complete the appropriate Housing Applications found on the Student Housing System.
+Regardless of whether you are living on or off campus, all new Spring students are required to complete the appropriate Housing Applications found on the Student Life portal.

 Should you have any kind of medical accommodation requirements please refer to and complete the Accommodations Packet.